- Written by Steve Evert

 It’s hard to imagine any competitive organization taking a hands-off approach to their store layouts or digital marketing.
 Yet, we’ve found that many companies use their telephone system’s default music and IVR template.
 That means the caller experience they’re providing every day is identical to countless other organizations using similar systems.

-Creating a positive, branded caller experience means taking control of every aspect of your telephone environment, from your IVR and On Hold Marketing content to the type of service your contact center representatives provide.
+Creating a positive, branded caller experience means taking control of every aspect of your telephone environment, from your IVR and Caller Experience Marketing content to the type of service your contact center representatives provide.

 The time your customers spend on the phone with your company - no matter how brief - is an opportunity to differentiate your brand, deliver value, and create a memorable experience.

-Imagine if your callers actually asked to be put back on hold because they enjoyed your On Hold Marketing content so much?
+Imagine if your callers actually asked to be put back on hold because they enjoyed your Caller Experience Marketing content so much?
 (It happens!)

 What if your customers looked forward to calling your company because your phone staff is enthusiastically pleasant?
 Or better yet, what if people who aren’t yet customers called because of your reputation for providing great service?